smaht-dac/smaht-pipeline-utils/docs/yaml_metaworkflow.rst

 input_dimension
 ---------------
 Additional dimension used to subset the input when creating the specific input for the step.
-This will be applied on top of "scatter", if any, and will only affect the input.
+This will be applied on top of ``scatter``, if any, and will only affect the input.
 This will not affect the scatter dimension used to create the shards for the step.

 extra_dimension
 ---------------
 Additional increment to dimension used when creating the specific input for the step.
-This will be applied on top of "gather", if any, and will only affect the input.
+This will be applied on top of ``gather``, if any, and will only affect the input.
 This will not affect gather dimension in building the pipeline structure.